Welcome to organic composting 101.

-You want a ratio of somewhere between 2:1 and 4:1 browns to greens, by volume.
+You want a ratio of somewhere between 2:1 and 4:1 browns to greens, by volume (update: these days I use more like equal parts browns and greens).
 Too much carbon, and your organic compost will be slow; too much nitrogen, and it risks getting anaerobic, smelly, or even too hot.

 The more diverse your feedstock, the more diverse the nutrients and microbes will be in your finished compost…

 Composting 101 – How To Make Organic Compost